Psychological typologies: Cosmologies

-Formal typologies
+Formal typology

 Classifications that included stable types singled out on the basis of some psychological or anatomo-physiological traits refer to formal typologies.
 The formal typology may have quote varies scale.
 Often these are typologies are based on the behavior of particulars in a certain activity.

-Example: Witkin in 1954 singled out the types of people as field dependent and field independent.
+Example: Herman Witkin in 1954 singled out types of people as field-dependent and field-independent.
 The field dependent do not see a simple figure in a complex geometrical background.
 The field independent can single out the figure from a complex geometrical background.

-Dynamic typologies
+Dynamic typology

 The dynamic typologies are connected with change and transformations of people, and with going through stages in their development (biological, psychological, social).

-Example: From the psychoanalytical point of view, the child in her development undergoes a number of psychosexual stages which creates a particular make up of the soul and mind, and, being a sort of psychological type.
+Example: From the psychoanalytical point of view, the child in her development undergoes a number of psychosexual stages which creates a particular make up of the soul and mind, of a psychological type.

 The developing person is viewed as an auto-erotic creature that receives sensual pleasure from stimulation of erogenous zones of the body by the parents or other people during the process of rearing.
 Freud believed that for every such stage there is a particular erogenous zone.